Jamie-Clayton/Docs/_posts/2020-03-31-ssh-configuration-windows.md

 OpenSSH_9.x (or similar), OpenSSL 3.x
 ```

-The exact version will vary — any version shown means SSH is installed.

-If you see a version, SSH is installed.
-Skip to Step 2.

-If not, install OpenSSH via Windows Settings:
+Any version shown means SSH is installed, so skip to Step 2.
+If the command isn't recognised, install OpenSSH via Windows Settings:
 1. Open **Settings** → **Apps** → **Optional Features**
 2. Click **Add a feature**
 3. Search for **OpenSSH Client**